-The Bonds will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Bonds.
+The Bonds and Notes will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Bonds and Notes.
 Purchases will be made in book-entry-only form in the denomination of \$5,000 or any integral multiple thereof.
-Purchasers will not receive physical certificates representing their ownership interest in the Bonds.
-Principal and interest will be paid by the County to DTC which will in turn remit same to its Participants as described herein, for subsequent distribution to the beneficial owner of the Bonds.
+Purchasers will not receive physical certificates representing their ownership interest in the Bonds and Notes.
+Principal and interest will be paid by the County to DTC which will in turn remit same to its Participants as described herein, for subsequent distribution to the beneficial owner of the Bonds and Notes.
 The Bonds are subject to redemption prior to maturity as set forth herein.
+The Notes are not subject to redemption prior to maturity.

-The Bonds are offered when, as and if issued and received by the Purchaser thereof in accordance with the Notice of Sale dated August 1, 2013.
-The issuance of the Bonds is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
-It is anticipated that the Bonds will be available for delivery through the facilities of DTC in New York, New York on or about August 15, 2013.
+The 2013 Series C Bonds are offered when, as and if issued and received by the Purchaser thereof in accordance with the Notice of Sale dated November 26, 2013.
+The 2013 Series D Bonds and the Notes are offered when, as and if issued and received by the Underwriters.
+The issuance of the Bonds and Notes is subject to the approval of the legality thereof by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the County.
+Certain legal matters with respect to the 2013 Series D Bonds and the Notes will be passed upon for the Underwriters of the 2013 Series D Bonds and the Notes by their counsel, Hawkins Delafield & Wood LLP, New York, New York.
+Hawkins Delafield & Wood LLP will serve as counsel to the Underwriters only with respect to the 2013 Series D Bonds and the Notes and not with respect to the 2013 Series C Bonds.
+It is anticipated that the Bonds and Notes will be available for delivery through the facilities of DTC in New York, New York on or about December 11, 2013.